provable-things/ptokens.js-v1/resources/docs/ptokens-utils.md

 ptokens.utils.eth.getContract(web3, abi, contractAddress, account)
 ```

-Return a [Web3.eth.Contract](https://web3js.readthedocs.io/en/v1.2.0/Web3-eth-contract.html) instance given a Web3 one, the contract abi, its address (`contractAddress`) and the address (`account`) where transactions should be made from
+Returns a [Web3.eth.Contract](https://web3js.readthedocs.io/en/v1.2.0/Web3-eth-contract.html) instance given a Web3 one, the contract abi, its address (`contractAddress`) and the address (`account`) where transactions should be made from

 ### Parameters